-- In the Old World of Darkness game Changeling: The Dreaming, this was the whole problem of Nocker equipment.
-They were so dedicated to perfection that they would keep tweaking and tweaking only to have some tiny quirk or hiccough elude them.
+- In the Old World of Darkness game Changeling: The Dreaming, this is the whole problem of Nocker equipment.
+They're so dedicated to perfection that they'll keep tweaking and tweaking only to have some tiny quirk or hiccough elude them.

-- In Telltale Games' Back to the Future adventure game series, this is what Hill Valley becomes after Marty inadvertently sets it up.
+- In Telltale Games' adventure series Back to the Future: The Game, this is what Hill Valley becomes after Marty inadvertently sets it up.
 People aren't killed, but a brainwashing program has just recently started (with Biff being the first victim, and Jennifer getting brainwashed later), and completely innocuous things like pinball, bubble gum, and even dogs are outlawed by the mastermind behind it all who likes none of those things.
 At one point, said mastermind uses Biff's reprogramming to force him to attack an unarmed man to steal surveillance tapes that show the unhappiness of most of the populace, just to prevent another powerful character from seeing said tapes.

 - In Sailor Nothing, this is the background of the entire Yami-Gaia; a priestess tried to purify herself of corruption, but instead gave it physical form as the Queen.

-- Avatar The Last Airbender: Azula is an interesting example.
+- Avatar: The Last Airbender: Azula is an interesting example.
 For a time, it seems that she is absolutely perfect and unbeatable.
-However, the minute her friends Mai and Ty Lee turned against her, she starts to have the mother of all Villainous Breakdowns.
+However, the minute her friends Mai and Ty Lee turned against her, she starts to become more unhinged until her Villainous Breakdown in the finale.

-- Among the many parts of the US Constitution that make it impressive is the phrase "to from a more perfect union".
+- Among the many parts of the US Constitution that make it impressive is the phrase "to form a more perfect union".
 Not perfect, more perfect, setting an actually attainable goal.